Take precautions while travelling abroad

 If you are unable to go to the police immediately, record all details and, if possible, have photographs taken of your injuries.

 Seek medical and other professional assistance.
 If the assault was violent, do not assume that you are physically well.
 Go to a health care professional.
-See our Medical Emergencies (Internal link) web page for further advice.
+See our Sickness or injury page for further advice.

 Contact family and friends to reassure them of your safety and well-being, especially if you have been unable to contact them due to the assault.